gvikram31/HW2_Test/README.md

 # HW2_Test
-This contains code for a chat application which uses google authentication and another "Hello world basic" app.
+This branch contains code for a web based chat application which uses google authentication.